 If you have a friend, family member, neighbour, or colleague who is victim of domestic abuse, encourage them to contact the local women’s shelter or your local community services such as victim services.
 Experienced, empathetic counsellors will be able to provide confidential information and help them to develop a safety plan.

-If she is in immediate danger
+If they are in immediate danger – call 911

 - Gather and pass on information about relevant community programs and assistance: victim services, shelters, sexual assault centres, legal aid, financial assistance, etc.

-- Encourage her to call the DAS helpline 604-640-7549 / 1-888-833-7733.
-You may call that line as well for information and suggestions on how to support your friend.
+- Encourage them to call the DAS helpline at 604-640-7549 / 1-888-833-7733.
+You may call that line as well for information/suggestions on how to best support your friend.

 - Offer to plan a role in their safety plan which might involve providing transportation, safeguarding pre-packed luggage, documents and/or money that may be required in an emergency.

 - Give them time to make their own decisions and respect their confidentiality.

 Do you know the hand signal for someone calling for help?
 Coined during the pandemic for men, women and children to silently reach out for help during lockdowns, the signal has become a nationwide (and soon worldwide) signal for help.
 This signal means the person is in a difficult, potentially dangerous, situation and isn’t able to safely make the phone call themself.